University of Waterloo: Off-campus facilities

 The university has several satellite campuses and facilities throughout Southern Ontario.
 The closest off-campus facilities are adjacent to the campus, with the university acquiring land and five buildings from BlackBerry Ltd in December 2013.
 As of February 2014, the university uses three of the buildings, and leases the other two to BlackBerry Ltd.

-The Centre for Extended Learning in Kitchener, Ontario is a facility owned and managed by the university.
+The Centre for Extended Learning in Kitchener, Ontario is a facility that is owned and managed by the university.
 The centre provides pre-university courses, part-time studies, online learning and professional development courses.
 In addition to the Centre for Extended Learning, Kitchener also holds the university's School of Pharmacy.
 The pharmacy building was designed by Siamak Hariri, and was completed in December 2008.
 While the School of Pharmacy acts as the anchor institution of this campus, other students and faculty of the university's Faculty of Applied Health Sciences also use the facilities.
-The campus includes a primary care teaching clinic which will integrate clinical care and teaching in pharmacy and optometry.
-Two other universities also make use of the Health Science and Pharmacy campus.
 McMaster University's medical school makes use of the campus as its base for its Waterloo Regional Campus, with 56 of the medical school's students admitted at the regional campus in 2012.
 Wilfrid Laurier University's School of Social Work also uses some of the facilities available on the campus.